benschaf/gipfel-lerner/TESTING.md

 Note: Many of the bugs were only tracked in github issues retroactively.
 For these bugs, the commit that fixed the bug is linked in a comment of the issue.
 That way, all of the bugs, fixes and the process of fixing them can be tracked from within Github issues.

 ### Unfixed Bugs

+At the moment of submission, there are no known bugs that are still open.

 ### Open issues